asudahkzj/Wnet/README.md

 Follow the instructions [here](https://kgavrilyuk.github.io/publication/actor_action/) to download A2D-Sentences and JHMDB-Sentences dataset.
 The new audio dataset (AVOS) is also [open](https://drive.google.com/drive/folders/1GcM3pt9pyt7pPjHPBaGi1nybniuSgbIg?usp=sharing).
 You need to extract MFCC features from audio files and convert video files in A2D into image frames.
+For extracting MFCC features, you can refer to [here](https://blog.csdn.net/chengtang2028/article/details/100837043).

 Then, organize the files as follows: